mjwhite8119/FRCTraining/Romi/romiPID.md

-# Motion Control PID
+# <a name="top"></a>Motion Control PID
 In this lesson we're going to add a new command that'll give us more control over how the robot moves.
-The subject of Motion Control is part of a larger disipline called [Control Systems Engineering](https://en.wikipedia.org/wiki/Control_engineering).
 We'll just touch the surface of that disipline here but for a more in-depth explaination refer to [Classical Control](../Concepts/Control/classicalControl) section.

 One of the key Control Systems algorithms is the **PID Controller**, so we'll start with that and see how it can be put it into Commands used by our robot.
 Finally, we'll learn some basics about tuning a PID Controllers.